My parent is in a nursing home and receives Medicaid. Can Medicaid take my parent’s home?

 Can I avoid repayment to Medicaid by not opening a decedent’s estate?

 Probably not.
 Medicaid’s right to recover is well established under Arkansas law and federal law.
 Part of the money that Arkansas Medicaid recovers is repaid to the federal Medicaid program.
-Additionally, the only way to pass “clear title” of a deceased person’s home is through the probate process.
+Additionally, the only way to pass “clear title” of a deceased person’s home, is through the probate process.
 It is not in the heirs’ best interests to have “cloudy title” to the home.

-The Bottom Line.
+The Bottom Line

 Medicaid cannot take possession of a person’s home.
-Unless Medicaid waives its claim, Medicaid can claim an interest in a decedent’s estate and seek full or partial repayment of the costs it paid for that person’s nursing home care.
+Unless Medicaid waives its claim, Medicaid can claim an interest in a decedent’s estate, and seek full or partial repayment of the costs it paid for that person’s nursing home care.

 We Can Help

+Our approach to practicing law is revolutionizing the way law firms deliver legal services.
 Case evaluations are completely free.
-Call Lion Legal Services today at (501) 227-ROAR (that’s 227-7627) or Email Us to set up a free consultation.
+Call Lion Legal today at (501) 227-7627 or Email Us to set up a free consultation.